-This report describes a computer-based pedestrian level wind study for the proposed mixed-use development located at 333 Montreal Road in Ottawa, Ontario.
+This report describes a computer-based pedestrian level wind study for the proposed multi-phase, mixeduse development located at 1376 and 1345 Carling Avenue in Ottawa, Ontario.
 The study involves simulation of wind speeds for selected wind directions in a three-dimensional (3D) computer model using the Computational Fluid Dynamics (CFD) technique, combined with meteorological data integration, to assess pedestrian comfort and safety within and surrounding the development site.
 The results and recommendations derived from these considerations are summarized in the following paragraphs and detailed in the subsequent report.

-This study is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Hobin Architecture Incorporated on May 8, 2017 and updated May 25, 2017, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.
+This study is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Geiger Huot Architects in April 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

 A complete summary of the predicted wind conditions across the study site is presented in Section 5 of this report.
-Based on CFD test results, interpretation, and experience with similar developments, all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.
-The sunken courtyard as well as the balconies at levels two and three will experience conditions suitable for sitting or more sedentary activities through the year, which is acceptable.
+Based on CFD test results, interpretation, and experience with similar developments, the majority of grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
+More specifically, surrounding sidewalks, exterior amenity areas, and most major building access points will experience acceptable wind conditions throughout the year.
+One area where wind mitigation is recommended is the lobby entrance to Building B. To improve wind comfort at this entrance and ensure proper mechanical function of the doorway during windy periods, it is recommended to either i) recess the doorway within the building façade; ii) incorporate the use of sliding doors as opposed to swing doors; or iii) provide vertical wind barriers on either side of the entrance.